eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 | **B: Orchestrator-Provisioned** | Trusted control plane | Network attackers, untrusted workload | Cloud-native, Kubernetes, managed services | Instance metadata token, Kubernetes secret, etc. An ideal format for such claims is the Measurement or Policy Set (mps) claim defined in [@?I-D.ietf-rats-posture-assessment] such as a CIS Benchmark. |
 | **C: Artifact-Based** | Artifact integrity | Mitigating Trust-on-first-use (TOFU) scenarios | Development, testing, constrained environments | File content hash, container filesystem measurement, authorized_keys |

-### Security Guarantees and Benefits by Pattern
+### Security Benefits by Pattern

-The ECA protocol is designed to provide strong security guarantees, including a formally verified *authentication* property to prevent impersonation and a *freshness* guarantee that prevents replay attacks.
-These guarantees are realized differently depending on the chosen Instance Factor Pattern (IFP), with each pattern mitigating specific threats based on its security foundation.
+The ECA protocol is designed to provide strong security guarantees, including an authentication property (which is undergoing preliminary formal analysis) to prevent impersonation as well as a check for *freshness* that prevents replay attacks.

 #### Pattern A: Hardware-Rooted